way2arun/RedHatOpenShift_CICD/README.md

 ### #5 - Build pipeline managed within Source code

+This variant consists in dynamically discovering a Jenkins configuration that will be used to configure a Build Pipeline within a Jenkins instance.
+It demonstrates the [Jenkinsfile build strategy](https://docs.openshift.com/container-platform/3.4/dev_guide/builds/build_strategies.html#pipeline-strategy-options) using an external `Jenkinsfile` that may be used to treat pipeline as code.
+At the beginning of every build iteration, OpenShift will discover this file and update the corresponding Pipeline definition in Jenkins.
+To illustrate this flow within your `ocp-tasks` project:
 * Register your app template in OpenShift using `oc create -f https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/app-template-jenkinsfile.yaml -n ocp-tasks`,
 * Go to "Add to project" page,
 * Pick the `openshift-tasks-jenkinsfile` template,